Ninja-Vikash/notesapp/README.md

-## NotesApp - A MERK Stack application
+## NotesApp - A MERN Stack application

 Where you can store your notes and todos.